rodonile/rsudp-leq/README.md

     a <-- "remembering" factor (lower = filter forgets old values easily) a ~ 10 ^ ( filter_loss[dB] / (20 * T * fs) )

-- **a_sta**: "remembering" factor for the IIR filter for the STA calculation
+- **a_sta**: "remembering" factor for the IIR filter for the STA calculation.
-- **a_lta**: "remembering" factor for the IIR filter for the LTA calculation
+- **a_lta**: "remembering" factor for the IIR filter for the LTA calculation.
-- **static_lta**: use a static value for the LTA instead of an Leq calculation (this is the preferred method, as varying LTA would contains also high noise events in the calculation).
+- **static_lta**: use a static value for the LTA instead of an Leq calculation (this is the preferred method, as varying LTA would contain also high noise events in the calculation).
 Default: true.
 - **lta**: Value for LTA if *static_lta* is set to true.
 Default 10dB (computed with 1 $\mu m/s$ (1e-6) dB reference).
 - **scaling**: compute velocity using the *scaling_sensitivity* parameter.
 If disabled the calculations are performed using voltage counts from the AD converter.
 Default: true.

 ## write:
-This module can be used to write raw data (voltage counts from A/D converter) to a csv file on the local disk and/or to push Leq data periodically (1s intervals) to a database (influxDB).
+This module can be used to write raw data (voltage counts from A/D converter) to a csv file on the local disk and/or to push data periodically (at 1s intervals) to a database (influxDB).
+Every second the module pushes Leq values (computed over a 1s interval), as well as the maximum recorded intensity value (again measured on a 1s interval).

 - **csv_output**: write raw data to local file in the output_dir.
 Default: false.
-- **database_push**: push Leq to an influxDB bucket at intervals of 1s.
+- **database_push**: push data to an influxDB bucket at intervals of 1s.
 Default: true.
 - **database_URL**: database URL.
 - **database_PORT**: database PORT.
 Default: 8086 (influxb default port).
 - **database_BUCKET**: